bgriffen/oldwebsite/_posts/2013-01-03-gow-influential-thinkers.md

 ## Posters

 I’ve had specific requests to make my graphs available for print.
 [Here is a link](http://www.redbubble.com/people/griffsgraphs) to my RedBubble account where you can purchase.
 It was not my intention from the outset but I don’t have the resources to print them and mail them myself.
 Feel free to [email me](mailto:brendan.f.griffen@gmail.com) for any further information or ideas you might have for similar type networks.

+Here is an example of a [Twitter user](https://pic.twitter.com/G1McQUy1) with the full network!